suryaprakash1222/Italy-COVID-19-Data-Analysis-using-Pandas/README.md

 .to_csv()

+Sample Code
+python
+import pandas as pd

+covid_df = pd.read_csv("italy-covid-daywise.csv")
+covid_df["date"] = pd.to_datetime(covid_df["date"])
+covid_df["month"] = pd.DatetimeIndex(covid_df.date).month

+monthly_summary = covid_df.groupby("month")[["new_cases", "new_deaths", "new_tests"]].sum()
+print(monthly_summary)
 Visual Outputs
-The project includes visualizations created from the processed dataset, such as:
+The project includes charts such as:

-Daily new COVID cases trend
+Daily new cases trend

-New cases vs new deaths comparison
+New cases vs new deaths comparison plot

-Month-wise stacked bar chart for cases and deaths
+Monthly stacked bar chart for cases and deaths

 Business and Analytical Value
-This project demonstrates the kind of workflow expected in real analytics work:
+This project demonstrates the ability to:

-Converting raw external data into analysis-ready datasets
+Work with external real-world datasets

-Detecting and handling data quality issues
+Detect and handle data quality issues

-Creating derived metrics for better interpretation
+Engineer meaningful analytical features

-Combining datasets to enrich analysis
+Combine datasets for richer analysis

-Producing summarized outputs and charts for reporting

-It also shows the ability to move beyond basic syntax and use Pandas as a practical data analysis tool for structured problem solving.
+Build reporting-oriented outputs using Python

+Use Pandas beyond basic practice problems

 Repository Contents
-Pandas_Handbook_Italy_COVID_Analysis.ipynb — personal learning handbook with step-by-step code explanations
+Pandas_Handbook_Italy_COVID_Analysis.ipynb — personal learning handbook for code revision

-Project code for Italy COVID-19 data analysis using Pandas
+Python project code for COVID-19 analysis

-Output CSV generated after analysis

-Visualization files generated from the dataset

-Why this project matters
+Exported CSV output

+Saved visualizations

+README.md — project overview for GitHub portfolio

+Why This Project Matters
-This repository is intended as a portfolio project to demonstrate practical Pandas knowledge.
-It highlights data handling, analytical thinking, and workflow organization in a way that is relevant for Python-based data analysis roles.
+This repository is designed to function as a portfolio project that demonstrates practical Pandas knowledge, structured analytical thinking, and hands-on data analysis workflow.

+It highlights not just syntax knowledge, but the ability to work through a complete mini-project from raw dataset to final output.

 Author
 Surya Prakash